 - Transnationalization, youth radicalization, and violence

 Applicants must be scholars or practitioners based in Africa, with the lead investigator based at or affiliated with an African university.
 The competition will be open to joint researcher-practitioner teams (of five to six members) made up of Africans based at or affiliated with universities or regional organizations, government agencies, or nongovernmental, media, or civil society organizations on the continent.
 While the lead investigator must have a PhD, junior lecturers and practitioners are expected to hold a master’s degree with at least two years of work experience.

-We expect that the teams should (as much as possible) reflect diversity and include individuals from a range of professional, national, regional, disciplinary, gender, and generational backgrounds and experiences.
+It is expected that teams reflect diversity as much as possible, and include individuals from a range of professional, national, regional, disciplinary, gender, and generational backgrounds and experiences.
 The project should also leverage strong mentoring relationships between senior and junior members of the team, while encouraging both scholarly and practitioner participation.